Relief from Sinus Problems: The Power of Massage

 Massage can be a gentle, natural way to ease sinus problems such as congestion, pressure, and headaches.
 It doesn’t replace medical treatment when needed, but it can offer meaningful relief.
 Here’s how it helps:

-How Massage Helps With Sinus Problems
+Understanding How Massage Helps With Sinus Problems

 1. Improves Drainage